-Section 6.5 Divorce/Qualified Domestic Relation Order (QDRO)
+Section 6.5 Divorce/Qualified Domestic Relations Order (QDRO)

-Your pension benefits can be reduced if a court issues a QDRO awarding your former spouse a portion of your retirement benefit.
+Your pension benefits can be reduced if a court issues a Qualified Domestic Relations Order (QDRO) awarding your former spouse a portion of your retirement benefit.
 The maximum pension benefit that can be paid to your former spouse is 50% of your benefit.
 The QDRO must either provide the specific monthly amount or indicate the percentage of your benefit to be paid to your former spouse.
-If you find yourself in the process of a divorce, please contact your Member Services Specialist and visit the Fund's website (www.fwretirement.org; click on Forms, then 'Model QDRO [Divorce])to obtain a copy of the Fund's model QDRO.
+If you find yourself in the process of a divorce, please contact your Member Services Specialist and visit the Fund's website (www. fwretirement.org; click on Forms, then Model QDRO [Divorce]) to obtain a copy of the Fund's model QDRO.
 Your attorney may also find this information helpful during the process.
 This legal document must be accepted by both the court granting your divorce and the Retirement Fund once it is complete.
-We will need a copy of the entire Judgment of Divorce.